 #3 The “Real Deal” Cash Home Buyer

 The “real deal” buyer is a successful investor with a proven track record of success.
+These are also the home buyers you want to be a bird dog for.
 This investor’s offer will likely be in the middle of the pack in a multiple offer situation since experienced investors typically have similar pricing calculations.
 Their offer may not be the highest because they know how important it is to honor their agreement and don’t want to make any false promises or fail to deliver.

 Many sellers choose to sell to a cash home buyer because they want a quick and easy sale, but we’ve heard plenty of horror stories from sellers who have experienced dealing with “buyers” #1 and #2 (I hesitate to use the term buyer), which infuriates us at Leave The Key Homebuyers because it gives the entire industry a bad reputation.